-In a changing landscape around learning and technology, youth serving organizations are struggling to respond and adapt, and new institutional forms are emerging.
-My work centers on ways that designed organizational networks operate and how they support and are supported by institutional change within individual organizations.
+In a changing landscape around learning and technology, youth serving organizations often struggle to respond and adapt, and new institutional forms are emerging.
+My work centers on ways that organizational networks operate and how they can be designed to support institutional change within and across organizations.

 Methods and Approaches

 In order to support work in these areas, I engage in approaches rooted in traditions of participatory and collaborative design, democratic participation, research-practice partnerships, improvement science, and design-based implementation research.
-In my view, effective social change is rooted in collective agency, and I approach my work through this lens.
+Effective social change is rooted in collective agency, and I approach my work with this as a guiding value.

-Funding for my work has been provided by The Spencer Foundation, The National Science Foundation, Google, The Mozilla Foundation, The Hive Digital Media and Learning Fund, The MacArthur Foundation, Capital One, and the Susan Crown Exchange.
+Funding for my work has been provided by The Spencer Foundation, The National Science Foundation, Google, The Wallace Foundation, The Corporation for Public Broadcasting, The Mozilla Foundation, The Hive Digital Media and Learning Fund, The MacArthur Foundation, Capital One, and the Susan Crown Exchange.

-Learning sciences, youth development, youth leadership, new media & learning, digital literacies, critical literacies, computing/computer science education, open source culture, youth civic engagement, DIY and Maker culture in education, design thinking, design-based learning, constructionist pedagogy, creativity and new media, systems thinking education, informal learning, out of school learning organizations, organizational theory, innovation networks, networked improvement, organizational collaboration, spread and scale of learning innovations, educational program design, improvement science, design-based research, design-based implementation research, research-practice partnerships.
+Learning sciences, youth development, youth leadership, new media & learning, digital literacies, critical literacies, computing/computer science education, open source culture, youth civic engagement, DIY and Maker culture in education, design thinking, design-based learning, constructionist pedagogy, creativity and new media, systems thinking education, informal learning, out of school learning organizations, district systems change, organizational theory, innovation networks, networked improvement, organizational collaboration, collective action, spread and scale of learning innovations, improvement science, design-based research, design-based implementation research, research-practice partnerships.